amelialin/amelialin.github.io/about.md

     <a href="https://www.ultimate-guitar.com" target="_blank">
     Ultimate Guitar
     </a> -
-    If I can't find a ukulele tab, I go here for a guitar tab and play it on uke!
+    If I can't find a ukulele tab, I go here for a guitar tab and play it on uke.
   </li>
   <li>
     <a href="https://www.youtube.com/channel/UCDglnz22aXMzpug5HbD1bCA" target="_blank">